chipotleyumtum/Metanoia/README.md

 - Instagram: Too many accounts you need to go to and sometimes you would miss news and its just a whole mess
 - Snapchat: Too many misinformation and unneccessary details spreading in the application.
 - Twitter: There are many taboo topics and unneccessary information that isn't to educate nor to provide the well being of a person
-- Notepad: There isnt any updating factors that keep you up to date
+- Notepad: There isnt any updating factors that keep you up to date and its such a drag to even fill it in everyday!
-- Canvas: Grades are scary, sometimes people dont even look at it because of bugs that make them log out!
+- Canvas: Grades are scary, sometimes people dont even look at it because of grades, and also bugs that makes them log out unexpectedly!